hoodiecrow/karel/README.md

 - `beepers(x, y, n)` sets down _n_ beepers at _x_ avenue, _y_ street
 - `wall(x, y, d)` sets down a wall near _x_ avenue, _y_ street, blocking the way in direction _d_ (and also from the opposite direction)

+The world karel moves in is displayed as ncurses character graphics.

-## karel
+## Primitive instructions
-I have added seven statement types to clox to make controlling the robot possible.
+Besides the primitives of the Lox language, I have added the following to control the robot:
 - `move` -- advance one corner
 - `left` -- change facing 90° to the left
 - `put` -- put a beeper on the corner
 - `get` -- remove a beeper from the corner
 - `color(n)` -- color the corner with color pair #_n_
+- `done` -- shut down the robot, finishing the task

+I have also added an extra iteration statement:
 - `repeat(n) statement` -- repeat a statement _n_ times
-- `done` -- shut down the robot

-The arena or world karel moves in will be displayed as ncurses character graphics.
+## Extending the vocabulary
+New pseudo-instructions, such as 'right', can be added by creating Lox functions.
+The grammar of Lox demands that they are executed as a function call, using the `()` operator.
+The body of a Lox function is always a block, so there is no limitation as in original Karel where the new instruction has a single instruction in its body.

 ### Conditions
 - `facing(dir)` is true if the robot is facing in the given direction